The Virtue of Hope

 Dr. Silkworth,

 I remember the meeting I first experienced hope in AA.
 I remember the night, the street, the church.
-I have no memory of what anybody said.
-But I remember the sensation that came over me.
+I have no memory of what anybody said, but I remember the sensation that came over me.
 That’s all it was, a sensation.
-But it was the beginning of my recovery.
-My condition was grim.
+But it signaled the start of my recovery.
+My condition upon entering the room was grim.
 Alone, broke, homeless, unemployable, scared, and terribly depressed, I was enveloped in darkness.
 I needed to see some light at the end of the tunnel I was traversing.
 I saw it in a bunch of drunks.

 If hopelessness is inherent in our condition, so is hope intrinsic to our recovery: “Each day, somewhere in the world, recovery begins when one alcoholic talks with another alcoholic, sharing experience, strength, and hope” (Big Book, p. xxii).
 That sharing is at the very heart of our meetings, as the AA Preamble suggests: “Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others recover from alcoholism.”